wazo-platform/wazo-doc/source/api_sdk/rest_api/1.1/func_keys.rst

 Create a Function Key Destination
 =================================

-Most function keys are automatically generated upon the creation of a desintation resource ( See `Function Key Destinations`_ for further details).
-This action is for creating function keys that cannot be pre-generated (i.e. custom function keys).
+Most function keys are automatically generated upon the creation of a desintation resource ( See `Function Key destinations for speed dials`_ for further details).
+This action is for creating function keys that cannot be pre-generated (i.e. custom speed dials and other types of function keys)

 .. warning:: Not implemented yet